 Voting issue For Abstain Against Remuneration policy The company must present a transparent, exhaustive and clear overview of its compensation practices.
 The company explains the philosophy of its remuneration policy, including the link with strategy and its human resources policy.
 The policy explains the amount, the split, and the evolution between the different remuneration components chosen.
 The remuneration schemes are in line with the long-term company performance (e.g. the remuneration committee has considered the impact of share repurchases undertaken during the previous year on relevant performance targets for incentive schemes).
 The remuneration scheme has been recommended by a remuneration committee composed of more than 50% independent members and does not include an executive director.
 The company has a long-term remuneration policy in place, including extra-financial performance metrics.
-The compensation policy includes stock ownership and clawback guidelines for executives. order for shareholders to have an appropriate opinion upon it.
-The remuneration scheme is disproportionate with regards to the evolution of its median employee's remuneration, NEOs, or its relevant peer group.
-The remuneration scheme is misaligned with regard to performance (based on share value and/or intrinsic value).
-The compensation scheme allows a pay-for-failure approach or is not long-term oriented.
+The compensation policy includes stock ownership and clawback guidelines for executives. for shareholders to have an appropri The policy allows the company remuneration policy and change remuneration.
+The remuneration scheme is di evolution of its median employee's reper group.
+The remuneration scheme is miss (based on share value and/or int scheme allows a pay-for-failure appr v to derogate from the approved weights, criteria or volume of sproportionate with regard to the emuneration, NEOs, or its relevant aligned with regard to performance rinsic value).
+The compensation oach or is not long-term oriented. of the remuneration are not in line eviewed on a case-by-case basis and in light of the company's trend